Close

 Insurance Coverage

 The insurance coverage, or sum assured, is the most critical number in your policy.
 It must be large enough to completely replace your income, clear all outstanding debts like home loans, and fund your family’s future goals.
-An insufficient amount can compromise the financial security the plan is meant to provide.
+For instance, term insurance for heart patients with insufficient coverage can compromise the financial security the plan is meant to provide.

 FAQs on What is Term Insurance